 An Intel analysis predicts that each self-driving car will generate upwards of 4 TB of data a day, or 250x more data the average person would generate using the phone and connected devices.
 That doesn’t count for the data that will be generated by entirely new sets of mobility systems including smart traffic intersections, road sensors, and more.
 The computing, storage, and bandwidth needed to retrieve, analyze, and store this data in near real-time to make decisions (e.g., drive a vehicle) will be staggering.

-My investment in Invision AI (formerly Algocian) fit this theme using edge computing with a new neural network design to make every camera smart.
+My investment in Invision AI (formerly Algocian) fits this theme by using edge computing with a new neural network design to make every camera smart.

 Specific applications I’m looking for: using blockchain to improve the integrity of data with applications in shared services, logistics, and maintenance (e.g., Carfax built on blockchain)